TV-Rename/tvrename/index.md

 If this program has saved you time, or you use it regularly, then [buy me a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
 Suggested amount is the price you'd pay for a beer (or drink of your choice).

 ## Further Help, Bugs, and Suggestions
-Visit the forums, and make a post there or PM sstteevvee.
-If you've found a bug, you can also use the "Bug Report" item on the "Help" menu.
+* Visit the [forums](https://groups.google.com/forum/#!forum/tvrename), and make a post there.
+* You can also use the "Bug Report" item on the "Help" menu.
 Fill in the boxes, then click "Create".
-Once it is done gathering diagnostic information, copy and paste the text in an email to the address indicated.
+Once it is done gathering diagnostic information, copy and paste the text in an email to the forum above for help.
+* If you've found a bug that has been verified by the team, then raise on the [bug tracker](https://github.com/TV-Rename/tvrename/issues).
+* If you want a quick resolution then packaging up your [configuration files](https://tv-rename.github.io/tvrename/userguide#files) will help speed diagnosis.
+It is advisable to send these only to the person helping you with your issue as they may contain personal information.